microsoft/WhatTheHack/xxx-MarketplaceSaaSOffers/Student/Challenge-01.md

 Your task is to update the function `queryButtonClick()` in `landing.html` to:

 - Extract the query parameters from the URL
-- Extract the value of the query string paramater `token`
+- Extract the value of the query string parameter `token`
 - Assign that value to the variable `token` (already declared at block scope)
 - Set the text property of the `<p>` html element with id `raw-token` to the value of the `token` variable
 - Note, jQuery is already referenced on the page for you to use if you would like